GFW Technical Review 02 – VPN

 OpenVPN wireline packet format.
 It exposes opcode in plaintext

-For an adversary like the GFW, these characteristics create reliable identification vectors.
-A censor can observe packet sequences, opcode patterns, and handshake structures and classify them with high accuracy.
+For an adversary like the GFW, these characteristics are reliable identification vectors.
+Xue et al. (USENIX Security 2022) demonstrated this concretely, identifying the vast majority of OpenVPN flows in real ISP traffic by combining opcode-based filtering with lightweight active probing.
 As DPI matured, OpenVPN’s distinct “fingerprint” became trivial to detect and block.

 Closing Thoughts